 To become an Uber driver, you will need a clean driving record and a reliable, 4-door vehicle.

 Tip: Try riding Uber first and see what the experience is like as a passenger.
-See if your driver can give you suggestions for to avoid rookie driver mistakes.
+See if your driver can give you suggestions to avoid rookie driver mistakes.

 Side Hustles That Earn Passive Income